 He is seeking out pain in an effort to fully realize his life on the planet.
 As he is aging, he is more determined to feel alive and experience everything he can.

-In the last two stanzas the speaker describes one moment of pain.
+In the last two stanzas, the speaker describes one moment of pain.
 He thinks of times in which he has been “leaning on” his hand in “grass or sand.”
 The tiny pieces push into his skin and after a time his skin starts to ache.
 This is a connection to the earth, but it is not strong enough.
-The stiffness and soreness he experiences from these brief moments does not satisfy him.
+The stiffness and soreness he experiences from these brief moments do not satisfy him.

 In the final quatrain of ‘To Earthward’ the speaker completes his emotional and spiritual journey to the earth.
 He has been seeking out its power and its strength.
 The speaker has a deep desire to know the world physically and to “feel” it,